-Our main focus is connecting students to the Japanese martial art of Aikido.
+At Arundel Aikikai, our main focus is connecting students to what they can achieve through training in the Japanese martial art of Aikido.
 Aikido is a martial art of minimalism; it seeks to use the least amount of energy, effort, strength, speed, and work to nullify attacks and remove danger from attackers.
 Where many martial arts begin with basic movements and progress to difficult and complicated techniques, advancement in Aikido trains us to focus on mastering the basic and simple even in difficult and complicated situations.

 I hope to have the chance to train along side you as you follow your martial-arts journey.

 Harmony, whole, to fit together, to combine, to unite

 Spirit, inclination, will, life, breath

 Road, path, way, principle, method

 Aikido was developed by Morihei Ueshiba (1883-1969), known to Aikido students as O Sensei (Great Teacher).As a young man, he overcame debilitating childhood illnesses through martial arts practice, eventually becoming a master of the sword, the staff, the spear, and the art of ju-jitsu.

 O Sensei also held strong Shinto religious convictions concerning the ultimate futility of conflict and the illusory character of victory based on strength.
 This internal contradiction, which drove O Sensei to adopt a life of austerity and rigorous training, was resolved through an enlightenment experience which led to the development of Aikido, a martial art influenced by a philosophy of universal harmony.

 There is a lot to learn about the martial art of Aikido.
 Reading and research will get you started, but the best introduction comes on the mat.
 I hope to see you there!